-Located on the lower level of the Bart Luedeke Center are the University Store, Cranberry's (a newly-remodeled café), opening onto the Bart Luedeke Center patio, the Rider Pub, the campus radio station (WRRC 107.7 The Bronc), and the offices of the College of Continuing Studies.
+Located on the lower level of the Bart Luedeke Center are the University store, a snack bar, Cranberry's, opening onto the Bart Luedeke Center patio, the Rider Pub, the campus radio station (WRRC), and the offices of the College of Continuing Studies.
 Both Cranberry's and the campus pub have select evening hours.

-On the second floor are the campus information desk, a 370-seat theater, the Cavalla Room (a multipurpose room adjacent to a terrace), and a TV lounge.
-The remainder of the floor houses some of the major student organizations in recently renovated offices - the Student Government Association, the Residence Hall Association, the Association of Commuter Students, the Student Entertainment Council, the Interfraternity Council, the Panhellenic Council, and the Minority Greek Council.
-Also located on the second floor of the Bart Luedeke Center is the Dean of Students Office along with many student affairs offices, including the Office of Campus Activities, the Multicultural Center, the Office of Residence Life, the Office of Student Administrative Services, and the photo I.D. room.
+On the main floor are the campus information desk, a 370-seat theater, the Cavalla Room (a multipurpose room adjacent to a terrace), and the Commuter Lounge.
+The remainder of the floor houses some of the major student organizations in newly renovated offices - the Student Government Association, the Residence Hall Association, the Association of Commuter Students, the Student Entertainment Council, the Interfraternity Council, the Panhellenic Council, and the Intercultural Greek Council.
+Also located on the main floor of the Bart Luedeke Center is the Dean of Students office along with many student affairs offices, including the Office of Campus Life, Multicultural Affairs and Community Service, the Office of Residence Life, the Office of Greek Life, the Office of Community Standards, and the photo I.D. room.
 These groups are all housed together in the Student Affairs Suite.
+The Center for International Education is also on the main level.

-The University Art Gallery is located on the third floor of the Bart Luedeke Center.
-The Office of Student Financial Services, the Bursar, and the Cashier's Office are also found on the third floor.
-The Career Services Center is housed here along with the Fireside Lounge (Room 245).
+The University Art Gallery is located on the top floor of the Bart Luedeke Center.
+The Office of Student Financial Services, the Bursar, and the cashier's office are also found on the top floor.
+The Career Services Center and Student Success Center are housed here, along with the Fireside Lounge (Room 245) and Meeting Room (Room 257).